PHONE: 530.885.8500

 Treven I. Tilbury, Partner

-In addition, Treven has drafted and advised on hundreds of staffing and temporary employment agreements in the travel-nursing and construction staffing fields.
+Staffing & Employment Agreements Treven has drafted and counseled on hundreds of staffing and temporary employment agreements, with particular focus on travel nursing and construction staffing industries.

 • Litigation